arianaberger/react-final-project/NOTES.md

 1. reset account form is not working in actions/accounts.js line 39
+2. fix reducers so i don't have to do accounts.accounts

 4. need to just totally redo add transaction links ...
 - can wrap component with withRouter to get access to this.props.match props, etc